ananthashayana7/GE_Translator/README.md

-# DE → EN Translator
+# DE <-> EN Translator

-A lightweight, browser-based **German → English translation tool** built for quick internal use.
+A lightweight, browser-based **German → English and vice-versa translation tool** built for quick internal use.

 The application runs entirely on the client side, requires **no API keys**, **no login**, and can be hosted as a **static site** (for example, on GitHub Pages).
 It supports translating pasted text as well as uploaded documents.